-Overall there seems to be a more pared-back aesthetic in the sequel.
+Overall there seems to be a more refined aesthetic in the sequel.
 The colours are slightly muted and where there were hard lines in the first game, there are now softer edges, and an attempt at a less flat aesthetic through the use of blurred background graphics.

 Movement and combat